If a vaccine produces antibodies - it's deemed "Effective!"

-So, it seems that the historical figures the CDC uses, are selectively chosen to hype up the fear of death from this illness.
-In contrast to those figures, in 2012, the US experienced the worst whooping cough outbreak since the 1950s, with about 50,000 cases of illness (this is considerable to pre-vaccine era outbreaks which ranged between 103,000 to 265,000 cases).
-The large 2012 outbreak resulted in 20 deaths.
+In 2012, after a decade of the highest vaccination levels ever, the US experienced the worst whooping cough outbreak since the 1950s, with about 50,000 cases of illness (pre-vaccine era outbreaks ranged between 103,000 to 265,000 cases).
+That large 2012 outbreak resulted in 20 deaths.
 If that 2012 outbreak had been comparable in size to outbreaks of the past, that likely would have translated into 40-120 deaths in 2012.
-So 40-120 deaths in 2012 compared to 9000 deaths in the pre-vaccine era.
+So 40-120 deaths in 2012, compared to 9000 deaths in the pre-vaccine era.
 That's quite the change in lethality.

-And to add to those figures, let's look at a different study published in 2006.
+To add to those figures, let's look at a different study published in 2006.
 This study is quoted as saying (emphasis mine):

 Pertussis is the only vaccine-preventable disease on the rise in the United States, with increasing incidence in adolescents and adults related to waning immunity.

 ... pertussis was predominantly an infection of children aged 1 to 5 years, with maternal immunity providing passive protection during an infant’s first year of life.
 At that time, an average of 175,000 US cases were reported per year (incidence of approximately 150 cases per 100,000 population).